aeonSolutions/Open-Scientific-Research/README.md

 View a List of laboratory test procedures on the WIKI of this page.
 Link on the menu above and [here](https://github.com/aeonSolutions/Open-Scientific-Research/wiki).

 ### How i do my scientific research
-For the past 4 years now, I've been conceptualizing and prototyping smart data acquisition devices capable of sending experimental data collected from a single specimen/sample directly to a "data repository".
+For the past 4 years now, I've been conceptualizing and prototyping open hardware electronics for Smart Data Acquisition Devices (S.D.A.D.) capable of sending, in real-time, experimental data collected from a single specimen/sample directly to a "data repository".
 Not only that, these smart DAQs are able to authenticate and sign each individual data record in such a way that I am able to argue on any of my research documents and publications my research data is from a trustworthy origin.
+Anyone can read about this project [here on GitHub](https://aeonsolutions.github.io/products/smart_data_acquisition/index.html).

- This is how I want my science to happen. to minimize possible questioning and distrust of data origins and how it was collected during an experimental campaign I setup and supervised.
+ This is how I want my science to happen. to minimize possible questioning and distrust of data origins and how it was collected during an experimental campaign I set up and supervised.

 <br>